Cricut Maker for Beginners – Easy Party Decor

 Load the material into the machine and hit the “go” or Cricut button.
 Unlike the other tools this one makes several passes.
 The more intricate the cut – the longer it takes to cut out.
 My advice is keep an eye on the machine – but do other things while it’s cutting.
 While I’m using the knife blade I’ll work on other projects or clean my studio space.
 Once it’s done cutting it will ask you if it needs to make more passes on the material.
 The cut looked good to me so I unloaded that mat.

 Isn’t that gorgeous?!
-Now it’s time to bring the centerpiece together.
+Now it’s time to bring the centerpiece together and complete this Cricut Maker for Beginners tutorial.

 Assembling the Centerpiece